jwilsson/spotify-web-api-php/method-reference/spotifywebapi.md

 * `$userId` **string** - ID of the user who owns the playlist.
 * `$playlistId` **string** - ID of the playlist to follow.
 * `$options` **array\|object** - Optional.
 Options for the followed playlist.
     * public bool Optional.
-Whether the followed playlist should be public or not.
+Whether the playlist should be followed publicly or not.